5 fixes for the insurance market

 The industry’s exemption from the unfair terms ban means insurers have effectively got a green light to sell junk products.
 Because they have little obligation to ensure their policies are fair, terms can be so one-sided the cover you’re getting isn’t worth the cost.

 Funeral insurance is a classic case.
 The terms of these policies mean consumers can pay more in premiums than the cover is worth.
 Our 2016 review of funeral insurance found five policies required premiums to be paid until the insured died.
 In one case, this meant a 64-year-old man taking out a $10,000 policy would end up paying $20,000 in premiums by age 84.

 The risk of being sold a junk product increases when the person selling it to you is paid a commission.
 And that’s how many insurance sales reps make their living – the more they sell, the more they earn.
 If a rep recommends upgrading your life insurance, it may well be because it’s in their best interests, not yours.

 Insurance is heavily promoted with ads that convey the impression it’s easy to get and the company will be with you through thick and thin.
 Insurers claim they’re selling us “peace of mind”.

 To attract customers, insurers highlight the most marketable benefits of their policies: “new for old” (contents insurance), “no claims bonus protection” (car insurance).
 But the advertised features vary from insurer to insurer – and may provide an inaccurate gauge of the quality of cover.

-From April 2017, the authority is making British insurers display the past year’s premiums in renewal notices.
-It found customers presented with a direct comparison between past and future premiums were 11 to 18 percent more likely to switch or haggle with insurers.
+In the UK, insurers must display the past year’s premium in renewal notices.
+Research by the Financial Conduct Authority found customers presented with a direct comparison between past and future premiums were 11 to 18 percent more likely to switch or haggle with insurers.

 By law, insurers are required to be registered with one of four dispute resolution schemes.